 - Use a good quality fabric softener or nothing at all for your undies.

 - Try not to scratch!
 Scratching can damage the sensitive skin on this area and make itching worse.
 Use an antiseptic talcum powder to reduce the itchiness.

 - Limit tight clothes that can increase irritation in the area.

 - Don't shave or wax till the irritation has healed.

 A controlled variety of bacteria, yeasts and other micro-organisms live in and around the vagina and help to keep it healthy.
 Lactobacilli are good bacteria that keep other bacteria in check.
 This helps to keep the vagina slightly acidic, which in turn helps to prevent vaginal infections.

-But sometimes, external factors (stress, illness, gastritis, antibiotics) can cause an overgrowth of these organisms, and this can cause problems like thrush.
+But sometimes, external factors (stress, illness, gastritis, antibiotics) can cause an overgrowth of these organisms, and this can cause problems like thrush or vaginal yeast infection.

 Here are a few things you can do to keep your vagina clean and infection-free:

 - Wash your hands before and after inserting a tampon.